Michael Ritch

 Michael Ritch (born February 24, 1973) is an American stock car racing driver who competed in 47 races across NASCAR's top three series between 1992 and 2002.
 He also competed in 165 Rev-Oil Pro Cup Series races between 1998 and 2009, winning 15 races and the 2007 Southern Division Championship.
 Ritch currently competes on the SMART Modified Tour.

 Early career

 Ritch began his racing career when he was nine years old when he raced BMX bikes.
 He would eventually move to late model race cars.
-At the age pf nineteen, he won both the track championship at Ace Speedway in Elon, North Carolina and the regional Mid-Atlantic Championship in 1992, winning fourteen of his 44 starts.
+At the age of nineteen, he won both the track championship at Ace Speedway in Elon, North Carolina and the regional Mid-Atlantic Championship in 1992, winning fourteen of his 44 starts.

 NASCAR career

 Winston Cup Series

 Ritch made his only career Winston Cup start at Dover International Speedway in 1995.
 He would finish 34th in the forty-car field, falling out of the race just before the halfway mark after an engine failure..